Why England were right to show no mercy in ruthless destruction of Wales at Women’s Euro 2025

 For a Wales team who have brought so much passion, colour and pride to Euro 2025, this was no way to go home.
 As one, Wales stood in front of their Red Wall in St Gallen, and there is certainly no disgrace in losing to England, France and the Netherlands in what was their major tournament debut.

 But England had to be ruthless, and a 6-1 win to finish the group stage sends a message.
-"Sweden should be scared,” said Ella Toone, and this performance showed why as Sarina Wiegman’s side returned to their destructive best.
+“Sweden should be scared,” said Ella Toone, and this performance showed why as Sarina Wiegman’s side returned to their destructive best with the biggest win of Euro 2025 so far.

 Playing with that hunger and intensity, no matter the scoreline, is a hallmark of what made Wiegman’s team so successful.
 It has been an absence of those characteristics that has led to spells of inconsistency over the last 18 months.
 When Wiegman’s team spoke of a “proper England” performance and the fight returned against the Netherlands, it was important to then use that by building momentum: England have only won back-to-back games once in the last year and while the Lionesses needed to win anyway to reach the quarter-finals, this was about keeping the foot on the pedal.

-England also named their first unchanged starting line-up since the 2023 World Cup two years ago, which was another sign of how desperately Wiegman wanted to seize the chance to build some momentum ahead of the quarter-finals.
-From the moment England took the lead in the 13th minute, through Georgia Stanway’s controversial penalty, and from there England’s victory was never really in doubt, the holders played as if they had a golden opportunity to build up their aura, to restore and then maintain the feeling that they had gathering throughout the group stages three years ago.
+Following their impressive 4-0 win over the Netherlands, England also named their first unchanged starting line-up since the 2023 World Cup two years ago, which was another sign of how desperately Wiegman wanted to seize the chance to build some momentum ahead of the quarter-finals.
+From the moment England took the lead in the 13th minute, through Stanway’s controversial penalty, and from there England’s victory was never really in doubt, the holders played as if they had a golden opportunity to build up their aura, to restore and then maintain the feeling that they had gathering throughout the group stages three years ago.

 There were important moments here.
 Lauren James was so effortlessly comfortable on the right wing.
 Alessia Russo and Lauren Hemp scored their first goals of the tournament.
 Russo should have come away with more, but getting off the mark, in order to add to her overall contribution while leading the line, can always help with confidence.
 Ella Toone is in red-hot form, having now scored in both of her starts at this tournament.